MMorrison26/Online_News_Project/README.md

 ### Reason we selected it:

-We had 2 former ideas, one of which had data that was too outdated and the latter had a data source without enough rows to successfully put through Machine Learning.
-With how much we're all inundated with news on various platforms each day, this dataset piqued our interest as something relevant and intriguing, while also offering a large set of data to examine for our project.
+We had two former ideas, one of which had data that was too outdated and the latter had a data source without enough rows to successfully put through Machine Learning.
+With how much we're all inundated with news on various platforms each day, this particular dataset piqued our interest as something relevant and intriguing, while also offering a large set of data to examine for our project.

 ### Description of the data source: